Table of Contents

 2. Butterfly

 These bettas have a color pattern of contrasting shades, often with a darker edge or border around a lighter central area.
 This creates a striking “butterfly” effect resembling butterfly wings.
-Their body is typically a solid color, while the wings feature bi-color bands, forming symmetrical inner and outer rings.
+Their body is typically of a solid color, while the wings feature bi-color bands, forming symmetrical inner and outer rings.
 The coloration of both their body and fins can be in any combination, though the blue-white combo is the most common.

 3. Dragon